cures-hub/cures-condec-jira/README.md

 **Jira base URL**/rest/condec/latest/**knowledge|config|view|dashboard|grouping|dodchecking|git|decision-guidance|linkrecommendation|nudging|classification|releasenotes|webhook**/**REST service**

-The Jira ConDec plug-in uses the REST services in the [REST Java Script client](src/main/resources/js/condec.api.js) from the user interface.
+The Jira ConDec plug-in uses the REST services in the [REST JavaScript client](src/main/resources/js/condec.api.js) from the user interface.

 ### Logging and Monitoring
 The backend (Java) code of the plug-in contains `LOGGER.info()` statements that can be used to monitor the plug-in usage,